isomerpages/gb-assist/pages/solutionrepo/solution756.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase,Subscription / Leasing
+Direct Purchase

 #### Support Level
 80% for SME <br>
 N.A. for non-SMEs

 #### Things to Note
-More than or equal to andatory Specification
-- Access controlled and tracked with RFID or other relevant technology
-- Equipped with the necessary sensor to track the essential inventory information stored in the cabinet: Item Description, Stock Quantity
-- Hardware must be linked with a software/ERP system to access the logs and inventory information

-Installation and maintenance fee are not supportable.
-?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-N.A.
+Rockbell International Software Pte Ltd<br>www.rockbell.sg<br>Email: sales@rockbell.com.sg<br>Tel: +65 6469 7720

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.